RohitKochhar/the-big-repository-of-knowledge/README.md

 ### Influx DB

-Notes are in `InfluxDB/
+Notes are in `InfluxDB/InfluxDB.tex`

 ### RabbitMQ

-Notes are in `RabbitMQ/RabbitMQ.tex`
+LaTeX notes are in `RabbitMQ/RabbitMQ.tex`

+PDF notes are in `RabbitMQ/RabbitMQNotes.pdf`

 #### RabidsMQ